MTR Corporation

 MTR Corporation Limited is a majority government-owned public transport operator and property developer in Hong Kong which operates the Mass Transit Railway, the most popular public transport network in Hong Kong.
 It is listed on the Hong Kong Exchange and is a component of the Hang Seng Index.
-The MTR additionally invests in railways across different parts of the world, including franchised contracts to operate rapid transit systems in London, Beijing, Hangzhou, Macao, Shenzhen, Sydney, and a suburban rail system in Melbourne.
+The MTR additionally invests in railways across different parts of the world, including franchised contracts to operate rapid transit systems in Beijing, Hangzhou, Macao, Shenzhen, Sydney, and a suburban rail system in Melbourne.

 History

 The Mass Transit Railway Corporation (地下鐵路公司) was established on 22 September 1972 as a government-owned statutory corporation to build and operate a mass transit railway system to meet Hong Kong's public transport needs.
 On 30 June 2000, the MTRC was succeeded by the MTR Corporation Limited (MTRCL, 地下鐵路有限公司).
 As with the MTRC, the MTRCL's principal business is to operate the mass transit railway system.
-Following a successful initial public offering (IPO), the MTRCL was listed on the Hong Kong Stock Exchange on 5 October 2000, however, the government is still the majority stakeholder in the MTRCL.
+Following a successful initial public offering (IPO), the MTRCL was listed on the Hong Kong Stock Exchange on 5 October 2000, although the government is still the majority stakeholder in the MTRCL.